ionzero/vouchsafe/vouchsafe-specification.md

 ### Semantics

 * This token references a Vouchsafe token by its `jti`, `vch_iss`, and `vch_sum`.
-* The `vch_sum` claim MUST be a content hash of the full target token in it's encoded form, including all header and payload fields and its signature.
+* The `vch_sum` claim MUST be a content hash of the full target token in its encoded form, including all header and payload fields and its signature.
 * Trust is scoped to the exact token referenced; if the referenced token is modified or reissued with a new `jti`, the vouch does not apply.